Skip to content

 Minnesota speeding law says:

-Two types of speed limits: statutory and posted
+Two types of speed limits: statutory & posted

 Prima facie evidence

 The government has the burden of proof.
 And, it must enough evidence to meet its prima facie burden of going forward.
-Otherwise, the judge will dismiss the charge.
+Otherwise, the judge can dismiss the charge at the close of the prosecution evidence.

 Municipalities

 In a municipality, Minnesota statutes more recently purport to make any speed over the speed limit presumptively unlawful.
-Minnesota Statutes Section 169.14, subd.
+Minn.
+Stat. § 169.14, subd.
 2.

 But even though rebuttable; courts hold presumptions of guilt unconstitutional.
 And that is because they shift the burden of proof to the defendant.
 Some courts may be lax stopping this statutory burden shifting in petty misdemeanor cases.
 (Most speeding tickets are petty misdemeanor violations, not misdemeanor crimes.)